 When Sanders prattles on about state-run health care, conservatives must show the public why a free market system results in higher quality medical care at more affordable cost.
 When the progressive left promotes more government control, conservatives must present freedom as the more desirable alternative.

 While socialism gains traction in the culture, it’s worth pointing out a survey that revealed 76% of Americans say they would never vote for a socialist candidate.
 This means conservatives still have an opportunity to remind the nation that free markets make for a better society than the state could ever hope to provide.
 If right-leaning Americans want to stop the rising popularity of socialism, they must communicate what they are for and not only what they are against.
-In the end, putting forth the benefits of capitalism will be far more persuasive than relying solely on an aggressive offense.We value your comments!
-Please weigh in on our comment section below.
+In the end, putting forth the benefits of capitalism will be far more persuasive than relying solely on an aggressive offense.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com